Early Warning Signs Alzheimer’s Disease Symptoms

 6. Problems with speaking or writing words

 Conversation following may become challenging.
-They may lose words the middle of a conversation or be unable to complete a sentence.
+They may lose words in the middle of a conversation or be unable to complete a sentence.
 They tend to say the same things over and over.

 7. Misplacing things